PiotrFidurski/Instagramlikeapp/README.md

 ## Deploy this yourself

-- Clone to your computer
+- Clone to your computer.

   - `git clone https://github.com/[YOUR GITHUB USERNAME]/Instagramlikeapp`